NethServer/ns8-mail/postfix/README.md

 - `/var/lib/postfix`.
 Data tables storage.
 - `/var/spool/postfix`.
 Postfix persistent mail queue data.
 - `/etc/ssl/postfix`.
 Certificate and Diffie-Hellman group for TLS encryption.
+- `/var/lib/umail` Shared directory to communicate with a local Dovecot process through Unix-domain sockets.
+Mount the Dovecot container path where `lmtp` and `auth` sockets reside.
+It is possible to not mount this volume path to disable all Dovecot integrations.

 ## Commands